Gisele-123/reside/README.md

 ### 1. Initial Deployment

-When deploying the DAO contract, you need to set up the residence with the following parameters: residence name, the total number of apartments, the builder's identifier (Principal), and any maintenance expenses.
+When deploying the DAO contract, you need to set up the residence with the following parameters:

 *Parameters:*
 - **Residence Name:** The name of the residence.